 COUN6380 Clinical Practicum (3 hours)

 This course is designed as a semester-length (16-week), mental health practicum totaling at least 100 clock hours.
 The student is required to complete 40 hours of direct counseling, one hour per week of individual supervision, and one and one-half hours per week of group supervision.
-Students pursuing LPC licensure in Louisiana must complete a clinical mental health practicum with 16 weeks and 40 Direct Client Hours.
-The Practicum is considered part of the Clinical Practice requirement of 500 Direct Client Hours for those pursuing LMFT licensure in Louisiana.
+Students pursuing LPC licensure in Louisiana, majoring in the specialization in clinical mental health, must complete the Practicum of 16 weeks and 40 Direct Client Hours with individuals, couples, or families.
+Students pursuing the LPC licensure in Louisiana, majoring in the Specialization in Marriage and Family Counseling, must complete 10 hours of direct counseling (within the total 40 Direct Client Hours) with couples, families, children, and adolescents.
 Students wishing to register for this course must first go through the application and approval process and obtain a signed approval form from the NOBTS Director of Training prior to enrollment.
 Prerequisites: COUN6301, COUN6302, and COUN6303; and COUN6350 or COUN6351.